-Port Lympne Reserve is located in the South East of England in Kent, and is within easy reach of the home counties of London, Surrey, Sussex, and Essex.
+Port Lympne Hotel & Reserve is located in the South East of England in Kent, and is within easy reach of the home counties of London, Surrey, Sussex, and Essex.
 You can reach us by road, rail and bus.
 Unlike many attractions, Port Lympne Hotel & Reserve is open all year, including Bank Holidays, with the sole exception of Christmas Day.

 By Public Transport

-If you are travelling by road Port Lympne Reserve lies on the B2067, and is just past Ashford, Kent, 5 minutes from J11 of the M20.
+Port Lympne Hotel & Reserve lies on the B2067, and is just past Ashford, Kent, 5 minutes from J11 of the M20.
 It is a short distance from Canterbury, Folkestone and the southeast coast of England.

 If you are travelling via car and prefer to use a Sat Nav please use the post code CT21 4LR.

 By Public Transport

 Port Lympne Hotel & Reserve is approximately 60 minutes from St Pancras International, London, on the high speed service or a 90 minute train journey from Charing Cross or Victoria railway station in London (Please see Southeastern website for details).

 Take the train to Ashford International station, and from here take a bus journey or taxi from the domestic station side.

 The Stagecoach East Kent number 10 bus runs between Ashford and Folkestone via the village of Sellindge, a 45 minute walk or short taxi journey from the reserve.
-For bus times please call visit the stagecoach website.
+For bus times please visit the stagecoach website.

 If you prefer to travel to us by Coach, find your nearest service to Ashford International before connecting with the Stagecoach bus service.

 We have endeavoured to ensure we can consistently deliver an inclusive environment for our visitors, providing an experience that can be used by everyone, regardless of age, gender or disability.
 Throughout the development of the reserve we have sought ways to break down any unnecessary physical barriers and continue to listen to the needs of our customers.